khuckins/BG3-adventurers-guide-to-tamriel-2e566/Readme.md

 of modding the game pre-mod tools, and I expect that I'll still be finding bugs as the game is updated and eventually released.
 This module includes the Human Elven races: Cyrodiils (Imperials), Breton, Nord, Redguard, Altmer, Bosmer, Dunmer, and Orsimer, including some subraces.
-It also contains the Mage class and the Nightblade Rogue subclass.
+It also contains new Deities, the Mage class and the Nightblade Rogue subclass.
 The Mage is based on the existing Wizard, this class has access to different spells, and a somewhat different class feat system.

 ## Features
 - Racial traits/features can be found under the [Races](https://github.com/khuckins/BG3-adventurers-guide-to-tamriel-2e566/wiki/Races) page of the Wiki.